martinpiper/C64Public/MusicStudio2/MusicStudio/ReadMe.txt

 - FLUENT NOTES: slur command

-SLE - This block command enables slurring (or ties) of the next notes, the note will note release until SLD is disabled.
-Envelope commands have no effect on the sound until the SLD command is used.
+SLE - This block command enables slurring (or ties) of the next notes, the note will not release until SLE is disabled.
+Envelope commands have no effect on the sound until the SLR command is used.
 Hard restart is also disabled for the voice by this command.

 SLR - Releases the slur (or ties) of the next note.
 Hard restart is also enabled for the voice by this command.